naiyerasif/site/data/post/2020/2020-06-11-14-30-07-polymorphic-requests-with-jackson.md

 }
 ```

-When a customer adds a software to the shopping cart, your app may receive a JSON that may look like this.
+When a customer adds a software to the shopping cart, your app may receive a JSON like this.

 ```json
 {